tmpfs/rlx/lib/rlx.md

 ### Replicate

-Commands for starting and stopping database replications.
+Commands for starting, stopping and inspecting database replications.

-If no subcommand is specified `start` is invoked.
+If no subcommand is specified `ls` is invoked.

 #### Commands

+* `ls: ls`: List active replications.
 * `start: start`: Start a replication.
 * `stop: stop`: Stop a replication.